Litigation HighlightsHuman Rights, Discrimination...

 X and 115 others v.
 EULEX Case no. 2011-20, Human Rights Review Panel, Pristina, Kosova (2015)

 A complaint to the Human Rights Review Panel for the failure to investigate crimes against the Romani IDPs in Kosovo who were forced to remain on lead contaminated land more than 7 years in spite of the known dangers.
 Decision on 22 April 2015 that EULEX violated Article 13 of the European Convention on Human and Fundamental Rights.

 Edna S. v.
 Arizona Department of Economic Security (2012)

 Amicus Brief for Maricopa County NAACP supporting Plaintiff regarding kinship placement in state Court of Appeals.

 Amicus Brief for Maricopa County NAACP supporting plaintiff in 9th Circuit regarding employment discrimination.

 Pulaski Church Cemetery Association v.
 John Knox Presbytery and Craigs (2010)

 A community group is attempting to save a 130 year old historic church from destruction by the Presbytery and nearby land owner.
-Case settled with church returned to Association who is applying for historical designation.
+Case settled with church returned to Association who is applying for historical designation, which they received.